tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   the handshake is complete, this does not compromise the security of the session key (see {{?DOW92=DOI.10.1007/BF00124891}}), as long as the session key itself has been erased.
 The forward secrecy property is not satisfied when PSK is used in the "psk_ke" PskKeyExchangeMode.
+If key shares, shared secrets, or any keys derived in the TLS Key Schedule except binder_key, resumption_secret, and PSKs derived from the resumption_secret is stored for more than a short-term after closure of a connection this creates additional long-term keys, and the property is no longer satisfied.

 Key Compromise Impersonation (KCI) resistance:
 : In a mutually authenticated connection with certificates, compromising the long-term